 The problem is that “substantial disruption” is not defined in black-and-white terms.
 Employers who reject or defer requests without documenting a genuine business reason leave themselves exposed.
 If a dispute reaches the Workplace Relations Commission, the employer will need to show that postponement was justified and communicated properly.
 A vague email saying “now is not a good time” will not hold up.

 A situation we see frequently involves multiple employees in the same small team requesting parental leave for overlapping periods.
 The employer panics, refuses everyone, and ends up facing complaints from staff who had every right to take their leave.
 With the right planning, these overlaps can be managed.
-That operational coordination is exactly what Purpletree’s HR Essentials service handles for employers day-to-day.
+That operational coordination is exactly what PurpleTree’s HR Essentials service handles for employers day-to-day.

 That confirmation document matters more than most employers realise.
 It records whether the leave is being taken as a single block, in separate weeks, or broken into individual days (the last two options require employer agreement).
 Without it, disputes arise about what was agreed.
 We have seen cases where an employee understood they were taking leave in weekly blocks, while the employer assumed a single continuous period.
 The absence of a signed confirmation made it impossible to resolve quickly.